sonusingh-hub/appian-locust-performance/appian_locust/docs/source/advanced_appian_locust_usage.rst

     class RegularUserActor(HttpUser):
         """
         Regular users that interact with standard interfaces.
-        Weight of 3 means 3 out of every 4 users will be regular users.
+        Weight will be relative to all defined weights, 4 in this example.
+        In this configuration we expect 3 regular users for every manager user.
         """
         tasks = [RegularUserTaskSet]
         host = f'https://{utls.c["host_address"]}'